Alpha release Expect sharp edges. Feedback welcome on GitHub Issues.

 Free.
 For Mac.

 macOS 12 Monterey or later.
-Apple Silicon & Intel.
+Signed and notarized.